genestack/user-docs/docs-rework/odm-api/contribute/transformations/single-cell/transformation-process-reference.md

 ---
-sources:
-  - path: docs/user-guide/doc-odm-user-guide/transformation-process-reference.md
-    lines: [1, 250]
 diataxis: reference
 tab: odm-api
-task: task-106
-tickets:
-  - ODM-13233
 ---

 # Transformation process reference: Single-cell HDF5 transformation

 This reference describes the internal processing stages of the single-cell HDF5 transformation pipeline.
-It is intended for users who need to understand what the pipeline does at each stage — for example, to interpret logs, diagnose errors, or reason about the order of operations.
+It is intended for users who need to understand what the pipeline does at each stage: for example, to interpret logs, diagnose errors, or reason about the order of operations.

 For related documentation: [About single-cell transformations](about-single-cell-transformations.md) · [Configuration reference](configuration-reference.md) · [Getting started](single-cell-getting-started.md)